ZhouF-ECNU/GAD/README.md

 ## Citation

-Wei R., He Z., Pavlovski M., Zhou F.,"GAD: A Generalized Framework for Anomaly Detection at Different Risk Levels"., Proceedings of the 33rd ACM International Conference on Information and Knowledge Management(CIKM) , 2024
+Wei R., He Z., Pavlovski M., Zhou F. "GAD: A Generalized Framework for Anomaly Detection at Different Risk Levels", *Proceedings of the 33rd ACM International Conference on Information and Knowledge Management(CIKM)*, 2024.